whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/guides/front-matter.md

 [![front matter](https://blog.bookbaby.com/wp-content/uploads/2019/11/FrontMatter_Banner-696x557.jpg "front matter")](https://blog.bookbaby.com/wp-content/uploads/2019/11/FrontMatter_Banner.jpg)

-## What you include in the front matter of your book depends on the information you want to impart to your reader to help enhance, explain, or set things up.
+## What you include in the front matter of your book depends on the information you want to impart to your reader to help enhance, explain, or set things up

 The front matter of a book is everything between the front cover and page one, where your story begins.
 All the information before that — the title pages, copyright page, prologue, etc. — make up the front matter.
 After that comes the body text, then the back matter.